friflo/Friflo.Json.Fliox/Engine/README.md

 3. Entity components are stored as `struct`s in continuous memory.
   This improves query enumeration performance as L1 cache misses are very unlikely and
-  all the memory store in L1 cache lines are utilized.
+  all the memory stored in L1 cache lines are utilized.
-  Also the returned components are

-## Additional features
+## Additional library features

 - JSON Serialization
 - Build a hierarchy of entities typically used in Games and Game Editors.